sa9us/Cyber2A/Trends of Deep Learning Related Research in Arctic Science and Geosciences.md

 ## 4. Potential issues and uncertainties

-In this research, although we refined the research area and adopted very specific keywords while performing the search, the search results might  not exactly match our intention.
-For example, there might be a proportion of result arcticls that simply mention "deep learning" in the text but do not directly use deep learning while conducting the research.
+In this research, although we developed several quality-control mechanisms, such as (1) refining the research scope (to focus on more technical journals), (2) adopting very specific keywords while performing the search, and (3) manually checking results from several journals that have a high number of returned publications, the results may still have sone uncertainties and some degree of errors because of the very large volume of total returned results.
+For example, articles that only mention "deep learning" in the main text (our search does not consider "Reference" section of the paper) but not directly apply "deep learning" may still be considered relevant in our results.
 Thus, the produced statistics might be a little higher than it should be.
 However, the trends on arctic science and geoscience are still valid to be compared, supposing they share the similar uncertainty rate.

 ## References
 <a name="ref1"></a>Reichstein, M., Camps-Valls, G., Stevens, B., Jung, M., Denzler, J., & Carvalhais, N. (2019).
 Deep learning and process understanding for data-driven Earth system science. *Nature, 566(7743)*, 195-204.